IBM/FoodTrackerBackend/README.md

 swift package generate-xcodeproj
 open FoodServer.xcodeproj/
 ```
-10. In the top left corner of Xcode you should a small terminal icon with the text "FoodServer-Package" next to it.
+10. In the top left corner of Xcode you should a small toolbox icon with the text "FoodServer-Package" next to it.
 Click this icon and then click "FoodServer" from the dropdown menu.

 Now when you press play, Xcode will start your FoodTracker server listening on port 8080.
 You can see this by going to [http://localhost:8080/](http://localhost:8080/ ) which will show the default Kitura landing page.

-To test the application and server are working, add a meal inside the application and go to [http://localhost:8080/meals](http://localhost:8080/meals).
-The server will display the name, the encoded image and the rating of the meals in your app.
+To test the application and server are working, add a meal inside the application and go to [http://localhost:8080/summary](http://localhost:8080/summary).
+The server will display the name and rating of the meals in your app.

 ## Next Steps
 From this completed Foodtracker, the following tasks can be completed to update your application.